Basic-Nature/html_Parser_prototype/CONTRIBUTING.md

 - Strengthen **modularity, orchestration, and UX** in `html_election_parser.py`.
 - Add **bot tasks** in `bot/bot_router.py` for automation or notifications.
 - Improve **shared utilities** in `utils/` or `handlers/shared/`.
+- Enhance or document the **Web UI** (Flask app in `webapp/`) for a better user experience, especially for new coders or non-technical users.

 ---